endisl/angular-gs-project/README.md

 # Products

-Angular project about registering products using a straightforward backend built with db-json for CRUD operations.
+Angular project about registering products using a straightforward backend built with JSON server for quick prototypying and mocking.

 ## Executing the app

+With `npm`, `Angular` and `JSON server` installed in the developement server,
+- First run the backend:
+Execute `json-server --watch db.json` in the backend directory.
+The products are available on `http://localhost:3000/products`
+- Then run the frontend:
-Run `ng serve` on the development environment.
+Execute `ng serve` in the frontend directory.
 Navigate to `http://localhost:4200/`
-The list of products is available on `http://localhost:4200/products`

 ## Building the app
 Run `ng build --prod` to build the project applying optimization techniques such as   minification, uglification, bundling, dead code elimination and AOT.